You are hereStaff

 Leon Sawyko teaches science to the Olders and Middles.
 He has a Bachelors degree in Geology from Hamilton College and Masters degrees in Geology and Education from the University of Washington.
 He taught at Gouverneur Middle School for 7 years before resigning to become an at-home parent for his daughters.
 After 5 years at home, he got the teaching itch again and started at Little River.
 He lives with his wife and 2 daughters on 20 acres of brush and trouble in Pierrepont.

 Jennifer Whittaker is a Middles teacher at LRCS.
 She has a Masters in Library and Information Science from Syracuse University and a Bachelors from SUNY Empire State in Literature and Writing.
 Previously she has been working as the Circulation, Reserves, and Educational Outreach librarian at SUNY Canton.

 Jennifer lives with her two children, husband, 15 chickens, 2 bunnies, and Max the dog just outside of Canton.
 She loves hiking, running, and reading.
 In addition, she loves to get others excited about reading!

-Layla Mayville is a Middles teacher and teaches art to the whole school.
+Layla Mayville is the Youngers teacher and teaches art to the whole school.
 She has taught art in various public schools and local cultural art centers.
 She holds a Bachelors of Fine Arts and a Minor in Psychology from University of Massachusetts, Amherst and a Master of Arts in Teaching in Art Education from The School of the Museum of Fine Arts/Tufts University.
 She has a background with children of all ages, strong multicultural art curriculum and special education.
 Layla enjoys flower gardening, as well as, flower design, baking, photography and drawing.
 Layla grew up in Acton, MA and moved to the North Country in January of 2013 with her husband and pets.